What is the Experience Sampling Method? The Strategy for Real-Time Data Collection

 The foundation of ESM lies in its ability to capture data in the environment where participants naturally exist—be it students on campus, professionals in the office, or patients at home (Hektner, J. M., Schmidt, J. A., & Csikszentmihalyi, M., 2007).
 This real-world approach enriches the data, providing context and depth to the understanding of human behavior.

-Although the term ESM is used to describe a family of real-time data collection research methods (see ambulatory assessments, ecological momentary assessments (EMA), repeated daily diary method, journey mapping), three main fundamental elements can be found across ESM designs.
+Although the term ESM is used to describe a family of real-time data collection research methods (see ambulatory assessments, ecological momentary assessments (EMA), repeated daily diary method, and journey mapping), three main fundamental elements can be found across ESM designs.

 1. First, data collection must occur in the natural environment of the participant – e.g., students walking to class, employees on a break at work, patients taking medications in their own home.

-2. Second, priority is given to experiences as they occur in real-time.
+2. Second, priority is given to experiences as they occur in real time.

 3. Third, the participant sample must be representative of the population being studied.